tomatofrankie/yourtraveldiary/README.md

 ## 📧 Support

 For issues or questions:
-1. Check the [Neon Setup Guide](./NEON_SETUP.md) for database questions
-2. Review the code comments for implementation details
+1. Review the code comments for implementation details
-3. Open an issue on GitHub
+2. Open an issue on GitHub

 ---